 After leaving Brussels in August 2019 to participate in the Dharma Life Course in Adhisthana, I decided to join the community of Guhyaloka in January 2020 in order to work on maintenance of the centre.
-Guhyaloka is a magnificent and peaceful place which gives me time and space to deepen my practice of the Dharma and my journey towards Ordination.
+Guhyaloka is a magnificent and peaceful place which gives me time and space to deepen my practice of the Dharma.

 I first got involved with Triratna after doing some basic meditation in a CBT course with the NHS.
 Then I started going to the Triratna Group in Eastbourne.
-I became a mitra in 2018 and asked for ordination shortly after.
-I volunteered at Evolution Arts in Brighton for two years, then in October last year I got a chance to come to Guhyaloka and thought it would be an excellent place to deepen my practice.
+I became a Mitra in 2018 and asked for ordination shortly after.
+I volunteered at Evolution Arts in Brighton for two years, then in October 2020 I got a chance to come to Guhyaloka and thought it would be an excellent place to deepen my practice.

 ManjuvajraTreasurer and Uttaraloka Caretaker